domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 It's a cinch to mash the Murphy where there's love. --Moira Rose character in Schitt's Creek, S4:E9 "The Olive Branch"

-You eat, you expired pleasure. --Moira Rose character, quoting Zeljko from Bosnia, in Schitt's Creek, S5:E2 "Love Letters"
+You eat, you expired pleasure. --Moira Rose character, quoting Zeljko from Bosnia, in Schitt's Creek, S5:E3 "The Plant"

 Toi khong bao gio thua.
 (Viatnamese anbang aka cliché for "I never lose.") --Moira character in Schitt's Creek, S5:E6 "Rock On!"